Thesis defense by Tiffany Matias

 Thesis summary:

-This thesis examines the significance of digital transformation within the SNCF and its link with previous neo-managerial reform undertakings.
-It is structured in three parts, aiming both to grasp the project articulated around the notion of digital transformation, to carry out a sociology of the actors behind it, and to identify the strategies and devices used by the latter to impose their agenda within the organization.
-With regard to the project, the results underline that behind the notion of digital transformation, the "modernization" project largely consists in the dissemination of a new spirit, which takes the giants of the digital economy as its reference model.
-As such, the project goes beyond the SNCF's neo-managerial turnaround, fostering a movement towards neo-marketing and neo-rationalization and forming part of the broader trend towards post-new public management.
-As far as the actors are concerned, the results show that this project is driven by employees who are distant from the organization's history and destiny, and in favor of SNCF's new financial performance objectives.
-They thus contribute even more to making digitalization a contribution to reform.
-However, these players are embedded in professional and organizational struggles, which limits their capacity for action.
-To compensate for this, they seek to enlist all the organization's employees in their project, by widely mobilizing devices whose purpose is to spread this new spirit within the organization.
+This thesis examines the significance of digital transformation within the SNCF and its link to previous neo-managerial reform initiatives.
+It is structured in three parts, aiming to understand the project centered around the concept of digital transformation, to conduct a sociological analysis of the actors involved, and to identify the strategies and mechanisms they use to impose their agenda within the organization.
+With regard to the project, the results highlight that behind the concept of digital transformation, the "modernization" project largely consists of spreading a new spirit, which takes the giants of the digital economy as its reference model.
+The project therefore goes beyond the SNCF's neo-managerial shift, promoting a movement of neo-commodification and neo-rationalization that is part of the broader trend of post-new public management.
+With regard to the actors involved, the results show that this project is being driven by employees who are distant from the history and destiny of the organization and who are supportive of the SNCF's new financial performance objectives.
+They are therefore contributing even more to making digitalization a factor in the reform.
+However, these actors are embroiled in professional and organizational struggles, which limits their capacity for action.
+To compensate for this, they seek to enlist all of the organization's employees in their project, making extensive use of mechanisms designed to spread this new spirit throughout the organization.

-For logistical reasons, please let me know by return e-mail if you wish to attend the defense.
+For logistical reasons, please let me know by email if you wish to attend the defense.